carrollrobin94/relational-databases-freeCodeCamp-Learning/README.md

 tables were created and linked by relationships to show which character ID does this character belong to

-Built a Celestial Bodies Database as Certification Project from the course the database file as proof is named as universe.sql five tables of planets,moons,stars,galaxy and universe contained data and were linked to each other via primary and foreign keys
+Built a Celestial Bodies Database as Certification Project from the course, the database file as proof is named as universe.sql, five tables of planets,moons,stars,galaxy and universe contained data and were linked to each other via primary and foreign keys

-Learned Bash Scripting
+Learned Bash Scripting,
 explains the purpose of the shebang and the use of for loop

 Completed the workshop called Build a Five Programs